 employer to determine if they wish to have their certificate reissued with a

 defined expiration date.

 - When a certificate is reissued, it will be valid for five years.

 LOGIN TO APPLY

 Renewal of a Residency Teaching Certificate

-Individuals may choose to maintain and renew their residency certificate indefinitely.
+Individuals may choose to renew their residency certificate indefinitely.

 sexual, and substance abuse; the impact on learning and behavior; the

-responsibilities of a teacher to report abuse or to provide assistance to
+responsibilities of an ESA to report abuse or to provide assistance to

 victimized children; and methods of teaching about abuse and its prevention.